ruslanmv/google-search-agent/setup.md

 ## 3. Configure Credentials

-Create a file named `.env` in the project root (this will be used by both Makefile and Docker):
+Create a file named `.env` in the project root (this will be used by both the Makefile and Docker):

 ```dotenv
 GOOGLE_API_KEY=your_actual_api_key_here
 GOOGLE_CSE_ID=your_custom_search_engine_id_here
 ```

-Alternatively, you can export them directly in your shell:
+Alternatively, export them directly in your shell:

 ```bash
 export GOOGLE_API_KEY=your_actual_api_key_here